 Hoping to make the impact more rooted in the material world, I decided to prototype a climate countdown clock using an arduino.
 The intention was to create a device resembling an alarm clock that would serve as a constant point of orientation.
 From the time indicated on the clock it would be clear: there are only so many days left to prepare.

-Exploring other ways of tracking time, I experimented with candle.s I was interested in both analog and the performative qualities of the object.
+Exploring other ways of tracking time, I experimented with candles.
+I was interested in both analog and the performative qualities of the object.
 In particular I was drawn to the way the object changed form overtime and the uneven way the wax melted as it marked the passage of time.
-In addition to producing the candle, I also drafted a proposal for a shrine where one-thousands (the number of candles needed to burn for the entire 12 year period) of these candles could exist.
+In addition to producing the candle, I also drafted a proposal for a shrine where one-thousand (the number of candles needed to burn for the entire 12 year period) candles could exist.
 This religious context seemed useful and provocative.
-Speaking both to a sense of growing loss and a sense of growing reverence, I hoped that this experiment would impactful on an emotional in a way the others were not.

 To account for a changing climate, I created a chrome extension.
 This would constantly orient the user’s browsing.
 The end result is a clock that is shown every time a new tab is opened.
 However, it took time to reach this solution.
 I had ideas for a much more complex plug in.
 These focused on surfacing electricity usage and data consumption.
 It was only by working through and designing this complex system that I realized I needed to create something simple—something that could be understood in an instant.
 Based on conversations with my friend Martín, I was inspired by the idea of a clock and used that as inspiration moving forward.